Keeping your books in order has never been easier than with online accounting software.

 Here are the top 10 mistakes that I see regularly.

-Hire Purchase/Lease of Vehicle of Plant or Equipment is an area that I see many business owners making a mistake when doing the books.
+Many business owners make mistakes in the Hire Purchase/Lease of Vehicle of Plant or Equipment area of the BAS.
 Initially, the client (or their accountant) will claim the full GST component in the first quarter that they purchase their vehicle.

 The confusion sets in when they record their regular monthly payments.
-The client will either continue to code it as a GST or as a Capital expense.
-Both the tax codes GST and CAP will appear on their BAS Reporting sheet, effectively causing them to “double dip” on the GST.
+The client will either continue to code it as a GST or as a Capital Expense.
+Both the tax codes GST and CAP appear on their BAS Reporting sheet, effectively causing them to ‘double dip’ on the GST.

-Always check your purchase invoice and BAS Records to ensure you code your monthly repayments accurately.
+Always check your purchase invoice and BAS records to make sure you code your monthly repayments accurately.